 Plastic injection molding first gained prominence during the 18th and 19th centuries.
 With the Industrial Revolution at its peak, toolmakers had to do most everything by hand.
 Forming tools, heat treating, sharpening, machining metal, and drilling out the design by hand required a significant time commitment.
 Due to the uniqueness of anything made by human hands, conformity problems often arose, and no two molds were precisely the same.

-As manufacturing capabilities continue to advance, industry leaders have weighed in on what’s ahead in a recent article in Advanced Manufacturing:
+As manufacturing capabilities continue to advance, many industry leaders have weighed in on what’s happening and coming:

 Working with Rodon